Juznauf/DTL-project/README.md

 - When upgrading db run the migrate function with flask `flask db migrate -m "posts table"` followed by `flask db upgrade` to upgrade the database.
 Possible to downgrade the database as well

+### Error in flask_shell
+- when set to development enviroment, name error is raised in `flask shell`